Israel-Based Clearmind Medicin - GuruFocus.com

 FORWARD-LOOKING STATEMENTS:

 This press release contains “forward-looking statements” within the meaning of the Private Securities Litigation Reform Act and other securities laws.
 Words such as “expects,” “anticipates,” “intends,” “plans,” “believes,” “seeks,” “estimates” and similar expressions or variations of such words are intended to identify forward-looking statements.
 Forward-looking statements are not historical facts, and are based upon management’s current expectations, beliefs and projections, many of which, by their nature, are inherently uncertain.
 Such expectations, beliefs and projections are expressed in good faith.
 However, there can be no assurance that management’s expectations, beliefs and projections will be achieved, and actual results may differ materially from what is expressed in or indicated by the forward-looking statements.
+In addition, we cannot assure that any patent will issue as a result of a pending patent application or, if issued, whether it will issue in a form that will be advantageous to us.
 Forward-looking statements are subject to risks and uncertainties that could cause actual performance or results to differ materially from those expressed in the forward-looking statements.
 For a more detailed description of the risks and uncertainties affecting the Company, reference is made to the Company’s reports filed from time to time with the Securities and Exchange Commission (“SEC”), including, but not limited to, the risks detailed in the Company’s annual report on Form 20-F filed with the SEC on February 6, 2023.
 Forward-looking statements speak only as of the date the statements are made.
 The Company assumes no obligation to update forward-looking statements to reflect actual results, subsequent events or circumstances, changes in assumptions or changes in other factors affecting forward-looking information except to the extent required by applicable securities laws.
 If the Company does update one or more forward-looking statements, no inference should be drawn that the Company will make additional updates with respect thereto or with respect to other forward-looking statements.
 References and links to websites have been provided as a convenience, and the information contained on such websites is not incorporated by reference into this press release.
 Clearmind is not responsible for the contents of third-party websites.